richardguarnieri/richardguarnieri/README.md

 ## About Me ✍
 Hi, I'm Richard Guarnieri.
 A Finance Professional, Full Stack Developer and Data Scientist.

 A technology-driven **engineer** with incredible passion towards tech and guided by curiosity, which have led me to eagerly seek to understand how things work at fundamental levels.
-I've been coding since childhood and am a self-taught programmer, always experimenting with various systems and tools.
+I am a self-taught programmer, always experimenting with diverse systems and tools.

-In addition to my computing and development endeavors, I'm also an internationally experienced, results-driven **finance** professional with solid experience in the **business** field such as successful execution of turnarounds, mergers and acquisitions (M&A), systems implementation, business transformation, and people-focused approach in both public and privately held companies.
+In addition to my computing and development endeavors, I'm also an internationally experienced, results-driven **finance** professional with solid experience in the **business** field such as successful execution of turnarounds, mergers and acquisitions (M&A), systems implementation, and business transformation in both public and privately held companies.

 Feel free to scoop in and explore my GitHub profile.
 <br>